AM2R: Release

-Guasti released a first demo in late 2011 and another in early 2013.
+Guasti released a demo in late 2011 and another in early 2013.
 The full game was released free following a countdown through its website on August 6, 2016, coinciding with the Metroid series' 30th anniversary.
 Updated versions with further improvements and features were planned, but shortly after the first release, Nintendo sent DMCA notices to websites hosting it.
-The download links on the game's website were removed on August 7, but Guasti said that he planned to work on the game privately.
+The download links on the website were removed on August 7, but Guasti planned to work on the game privately.
 He said he understood Nintendo's need to protect its intellectual properties and encouraged AM2R players to buy the official Nintendo eShop release of Metroid II.

 On September 2, Guasti received a DMCA takedown request from Nintendo and announced that he had ended development.
 He released the soundtrack later that month, including several tracks intended for the unfinished version 1.2 update.
-Development of the game was continued by people from the Metroid fan community, including bug fixes, new enemies and story elements, and additional game modes such as New Game+ and a "Randomizer", which shuffles the locations of power-ups.
+Development was continued by people from the Metroid fan community, including bug fixes, new enemies and story elements, and additional game modes such as New Game+ and a "Randomizer", which shuffles the locations of power-ups.

 Nintendo released an official remake of Metroid II, Metroid: Samus Returns, in 2017.
-A year after the release of AM2R, Guasti announced that he had been hired by Moon Studios to design levels for Ori and the Will of the Wisps.
+A year after the release of AM2R, Guasti was hired by Moon Studios to design levels for Ori and the Will of the Wisps.
 He also announced a project made in Unity 3D.
 Other members of the AM2R team formed SquidShock Studios and began work on an original Metroidvania, Bō: Path of the Teal Lotus, using hand-drawn art and inspired by games like Hollow Knight and Okami.